Apis koschevnikovi: Queen acceptance of different species

-There is a strong tendency for preference of conspecific larvae in Apis koschevnikovi.
+There is a strong tendency for preference of conspecific larvae in A. koschevnikovi.
 A. koschevnikovi is even more selective with regard to the acceptance of a young alien queen.
-When too young of a queen of a different species is introduced into the colony of an Apis koschevnikovi, the alien queen uses a buzzing sound in response to the aggression from the worker bees.
+When too young of a queen of a different species is introduced into the colony of an A. koschevnikovi, the alien queen uses a buzzing sound in response to the aggression from the worker bees.
 This is successful at first until the aggressive behavior towards the queen increases with the age of the queen.
 After the third or fourth day of emergence, the worker queens mutilate and expel the alien queen from the colony.
 The current hypothesis for the observed worker bee aggression is thought to be from the wrong blend of queen pheromones released from the alien queen.

 Interaction with other species

 Diet

-Apis koschevnikovi is a honey bee nectar-feeder.
-Apis koschevnikovi is a steady resident component of the rain forest and visits flowers during the entire year.
-In Bornean primary forests, Apis dorsata and A. koschevnikovi are the only honeybees that appear frequently at flowering canopy trees or at baits.
+A. koschevnikovi is a honey bee nectar-feeder.
+A. koschevnikovi is a steady resident component of the rain forest and visits flowers during the entire year.
+In Bornean primary forests, A. dorsata and A. koschevnikovi are the only honeybees that appear frequently at flowering canopy trees or at baits.
 At the Lambir Hills National Park in Malaysia, these two honeybees visited 29 flower species, making them visitors of 10% of the plant species and 22% of the plant families of the park.

 Defense of resources

-Even though Apis koschevnikovi and Apis dorsata share mostly the same rain forest habitat and overlap spatially in using trees at all heights in the canopy, they are still able to coexist.
+Even though A. koschevnikovi and A. dorsata share mostly the same rain forest habitat and overlap spatially in using trees at all heights in the canopy, they are still able to coexist.
 They differ in size and tongue length, which helps separate resource use.
-Only half of the resources that Apis koschevnikovi uses are shared with Apis dorsata.
+Only half of the resources that A. koschevnikovi uses are shared with A. dorsata.

-However, in contrast to normal feeding behavior, Apis koschevnikovi and Apis dorsata fight at artificial feeding stations.
+However, in contrast to normal feeding behavior, A. koschevnikovi and A. dorsata fight at artificial feeding stations.
 They displayed a displaced nest-defense behavior with grappling and attempted stinging.
 Honey bees do not interact well with competing foragers when near a rich resource.
 A. koschevnikovi has even shown aggression against conspecific foragers when competing for a resource.
 Honey bees tend to dominate floral patches as individual colonies because of their competitive nature.

 Parasites

 A. koschevnikovi hosts a unique species of the honey bee parasitic mite genus Varroa, named Varroa rindereri.
 Although this parasite species is quite similar to Varroa jacobsoni it is perfectly differentiable.
-V. rindereri is larger (1 180 x 1 698 micrometers).
-V.rindereri also has a fewer number of setae and pores on the sternal shield.
+V. rindereri is larger (1,180 x 1,698 micrometers).
+V. rindereri also has a fewer number of setae and pores on the sternal shield.
 It has a long and wide-looped peritreme, and the trochanter of the palpus lacks a seta.
 When pupae were removed from their cells, V. rindereri remained inside the cells.
 It has only been reported in colonies of A. koschevnikovi in Borneo and seems to be specific to that species, as it has yet to be observed crossing over to colonies of A. cerana, even when they live in the same apiary.